Marie Kunkel Zimmerman: Music education and early singing career in Baltimore

 Mamie's father, George Kunkel Sr.

 Mamie Kunkel was trained as a soprano at the Peabody Institute in the 1880s.
 There she was a pupil of voice teacher, conductor, and violinist Edward Heimendahl.
 She later studied with Anton Seidl in New York.The Musical Courier described her as a dramatic soprano with a rich flexible voice.

 Kunkel began performing in concerts as a soprano as early as December 1881 when she was the soprano soloist in a concert of Christmas music at the Protestant Episcopal Church of the Ascension in Baltimore.
 Soon after, she achieved top ratings in music competitions in that city.
 On June 3, 1883, she gave a recital at the Taylor Opera House in Trenton, New Jersey.
-By November of that same year she was performing as a soloist at Baltimore's Trinity Methodist Episcopal Church, South at Madison Avenue & Preston St.
+By November of that same year she was performing as a soloist at Baltimore's Trinity Methodist Episcopal Church, South at Madison Avenue & Preston St. In December 1883 she performed in a concert with dentist turned baritone B. Merrill Hopkinson.

 In March 1884 Kunkel was the second soprano soloist in Felix Mendelssohn's Elijah with the Oratorio Society of Baltimore and conductor Fritz Finke.
 On April 11, 1884, she sang Margaret Mackay's hymn "Asleep in Jesus! blessed sleep" at the funeral service of the Reverend John Chester Backus.
 Both she and her brother performed at a benefit concert to aid their ailing father alongside other Baltimore entertainers at Baltimore's YMCA on May 19, 1884.
 She became a member of the opera company in residence at the Academy of Music in Baltimore, and in June 1884 portrayed the title role in Franz von Suppé's The Lovely Galatea (English translation by Willard G. Day) on tour with the company to Albaugh's Grand Opera House.
 A review of her performance praised the quality of her singing, but felt her acting was "too tame".